MetabolomicsAustralia-Bioinformatics/SauerEnrichmentAnalysis/README.md

 5. No cells in the file 2 input can be blank.
 Must replace with 0.

 ### To-do
-1. Add command-line areument parsing
+1. Add command-line arg parsing
 2. Try to increase flexibility of input file type definitions
+  * change reading logic to regex, instead of looking for ` M`.
-3. Sort out bug for Si0 compound formulae definitions
+3. Sort out bug for Si0 compound formulae definitions (pt.
+4 above)
+4. Add Python Dash front end?